Spokane Medical Malpractice Attorneys Ready to Fight For You

 Contact Us Today

 Our highly-skilled Spokane medical malpractice attorneys also handle other types of personal injury claims, no matter how big, small, or unusual it might seem.
-Some of the personal injury cases we handle include motor vehicle accidents, semi-truck accidents, car crash accidents, and wrongful death.
+Some of the injury cases we handle include motor vehicle accidents, semi-truck accidents, dog attacks, car crash accidents, and wrongful death claim.